casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 If we go back to our tests and change the value in `assert_eq!` to `2`, save and re-run the test, you'll notice that the test fails as we expect it to, because the value stored in global state is `1` and not `2`.

 That's it!
 Now you know how to write integration tests for Casper smart contracts.
 This knowledge can be expanded to write more complex tests for more complex contracts, using the same principles.

-I'd now like to open the floor for any questions you may have regarding today's lecture, the Casper smart contract testing frameworks, or how this contract interacts with them.